eduardosanjines/WebApi_Crud_Procedure/README.md

 Update
 Delete

-My Web Api funcionally with method CRUD in (Create, Read, Update and Delete).
+My Web Api with method CRUD in (Create, Read, Update and Delete).

-Finished and Tested (Postman).
+Web Api Tested with PostMan Software.